The Search For A Head Coach Continues For The Toronto Raptors

 According to Bleacher Report, the Toronto Raptors set up to interview assistants Nick Nurse and Rex Kalamian on Tuesday.
 The former may now be the favorite to land the Raptors’ job.

 Choosing to stay in-house would not be a surprising direction for the Toronto Raptors to take.
-Nick Nurse, relatively unknown outside of basketball circles is widely regarded across the NBA.
+Nick Nurse, relatively unknown outside of basketball circles, is widely regarded across the NBA.
 Prior to Mike Budenholzer taking the Milwaukee Bucks’ position, Nurse was a candidate.

 Much of Nick Nurse’s time coaching has been spent overseas.
 He has been an assistant coach with the Toronto Raptors for five seasons.
-If Nick Nurse is hired continuity would be the focus for the Raptors.
+If Nick Nurse is hired, continuity would be the focus for the Raptors.

 Former NBA star Jerry Stackhouse also remains in the running for the Raptors’ coaching vacancy.
-His experience playing in the NBA would be viewed as beneficial.
-As would be his ability to enact a coaching philosophy centering around the Raptors’ players.
+His experience playing in the NBA would be viewed as beneficial, as would be his ability to enact a coaching philosophy centering around the Raptors’ players.

 NBA head coaching experience does not appear to be a prerequisite for the Toronto Raptors.
 Besides Mike Budenholzer, the coaching candidates the Raptors have interviewed are potentially first-time coaches.
 There is a strong chance that one of those candidates will land the Raptors’ vacancy.